 Week 1 Making Comics for ages 12-16, Afternoons 1-4 pm, June 26-30

 This session will also be led by Samuel Easton Alford, when he’ll offer a second session of the Making Comics class for an older group of students.

 Week 2 – Drawing Workshop for ages 9-13 (grades 4-7), Mornings 9 am to Noon, July 10-14

 Artist and longtime art teacher Albert Coffill will share his talents in drawing with this class.
+The older students will received advanced instruction (as we combined two age groups into the one session).
 Students will review basic drawing techniques that include drawing exercises, the proper use of materials and hands-on projects.
 Each student will receive a sketchbook to record the images that will embrace the historical connection associated with artist George Laurence Nelson and his artistic creations.
 Natural and manmade objects from the property, including the house and gardens will be used in still life, portraiture and landscape drawing.
 The Historical Society is excited to welcome Mr. Coffill to the summer art program.
 Coffill taught art for 42 years at Kent Center School, as well as teaching previously part-time at Sharon Center School.
 Mr. Coffill is a renowned landscape painter and he is known for capturing special places in Northwest Connecticut.
 When not in his studio, Mr. Coffill can be found in the many gardens of his family home.
 He has always had a love for nature and has explored many areas of Connecticut where his family has lived for thirteen generations.
 It is this appreciation of nature that ties both painting and gardening together for Mr. Coffill.

 Week 3 – Drawing – Mornings for ages 8-12, 9 am to Noon, July 17-21